|

 if you ask me.
 Just toss 'im.
 I doubt you could even get a decent fire

-by burning that thing," Joe smirked and kicked Brent's lifeless body,
+by burning that thing," Joe smirked and kicked Brent's lifeless

 spraying blood everywhere, some as far as Race's boulder, and some even